civicsense2025/withme.travel/api.md

 ## Next Steps

 1. ✅ Implement client wrapper and hook for Trips API
-2. Implement client wrapper and hook for Destinations API
+2. ✅ Implement client wrapper and hook for Destinations API
+3. ✅ Implement client wrapper and hook for Places API
+4. ✅ Implement client wrapper and hook for Trip Members API
+5. ✅ Implement client wrapper and hook for Comments API
-3. Update routes.ts to include missing API routes
+6. Update routes.ts to include missing API routes
-4. Refactor existing components to use the new hooks
+7. Refactor existing components to use the new hooks
-5. Add tests for API integrations
+8. Add tests for API integrations

 ## Recent Changes